luisfun/discord-hono-docs/src/content/docs/overview/start.md

   order: 1
 ---

-You can start from [Workers](https://developers.cloudflare.com/workers/get-started/guide/) or clone an example.
+You can start from [Workers](https://developers.cloudflare.com/workers/get-started/guide/) or clone an [Example](https://github.com/LuisFun/discord-hono-example).

 ## Install